-Granddaughter Katie married Josh at the farm in July, with a rousing reception in the barn.
+Granddaughter Katie married Josh at the farm, with a rousing reception in the barn.

 Granddaughter Liz rejoices as we finish painting the barn in July 2011.
 Click on the photo to see a slide show.

 Indiantree Farm is in the heart of Ohio's Amish country.
-The farm sits on land where generations of our family have lived for more than 200 years.
+The farm sits on land where generations of our family have lived since 1814.

 Click through our site for information about the farm and nearby sights in and around Holmes County -- the largest Amish community in the world.